Oguzzsancaktar/AILET/README.md

 ## TODO

-- Authentication System
+> - Authentication System
-- DB connection With API
+> - DB connection With API
-- API Client connection
+> - API Client connection
-- Page and Components design
+> - Page and Components design
-- Styled theme
+> - Styled theme
-- Global style
+> - Global style
-- use note >
-  > can add note its better

 ## How To